mikeklepacz/CRM/replit.md

 **Display Controls:**
 - **Font Size**: Dropdown selector with 19 options (8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 24, 26, 28, 30px) - affects all table text, from tiny to extra large
 - **Row Height**: Precision slider control (24-200px with 1px increments) - ultra-compact to extra spacious vertical spacing
-- **Text Wrapping**: Enabled automatically on verbose columns (address, notes, hours, tags, keywords) while terse columns (dates, status, IDs, phone) remain single-line to prevent layout jitter
+- **Text Wrapping**: Enabled automatically on verbose columns (address, notes, hours) while terse columns (dates, status, IDs, phone) remain single-line to prevent layout jitter

 **Filtering:**
 - **Search**: Search across all columns using the search box
-- **Tags Filter**: Click "Tags" button to filter by tags - all tags selected by default, uncheck to hide rows with those tags.
-Works with columns containing "tag" in the name.
-- **Keywords/Phrases Filter**: Click "Keywords/Phrases" button to filter by keywords and phrases - all selected by default, uncheck to hide rows with those items.
-Works with columns containing "keyword" or "phrase" in the name.
 - **States Filter**: Click "States" button to filter by state/province - all regions selected by default, uncheck to hide rows from those locations.
 Displays full names (e.g., "Montana" instead of "MT", "Alberta" instead of "AB") for both US states and Canadian provinces.
 To focus on US-only locations, simply uncheck the Canadian provinces.

 **Editing Features:**